 If you’re looking for a way to eliminate needless monthly expenses, banking fees are a great place to start.
 They may seem harmless, but these small, monthly charges add up over time to a lot of wasted money.

 In the past, consumers were at the mercy of brick-and-mortar banks and didn’t have much say regarding fees.
 But increasingly, online banks have become an attractive option for many consumers.

-What is Chime and how does it work?
+What is Chime, and how does it work?

-Chime Spending Account
+Chime Checking Account

 Chime Savings Account

-Chime Credit Builder Visa Secured Credit Card
+Secured Chime Credit Builder Visa® Credit Card

 Automatic Savings Program